Skyscanner hacks to get cheap flights

 Pin this if you want to save for later!

-Get out there and Scan Those Skies!!
+Get out there and Scan Those Skies and practice your skyscanner hacks!!
 Do you have other tips and tricks?
 Comment below!